InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 But nowadays, we have advanced technologies that work orders of magnitude more quickly, including higher-dimensional and non-euclidean games.

-Ascension is the process of increasing the dimensionality of your consciousness, comprehending more and more of the totality of existence.
+Ascension, elsewhere referred to as circling the square, is the process of increasing the dimensionality of your consciousness, comprehending more and more of the totality of existence.
 Comprehending the totality of things, and proceeding past that point